ktprime/emhash/README.md

     - try_find : check or get key/value without use iterator

-- At present from 6 different benchmark(4 of them in this bench dir) by my test, it's the **fastest** hash map for find performance(100% hit), and fast inserting performacne if no rehash(call reserve before inserting) and effficient erase.

-- more **memory efficient** if the key.value size is not aligned than other's hash map implemention if (size(key) % 8 != size(value) % 8) for example hash_map<uint64_t, uint32_t> can save 1/3 memoery the hash_map<uint64_t, uint64_t>
+- more **efficient** than other's hash map implemention if key.value is some aligned (sizeof(key) % 8 != sizeof(value) % 8) for example hash_map<uint64_t, uint32_t> can save 1/3 total memoery than hash_map<uint64_t, uint64_t>.

-- only one array allocted, a simple and **smart collision algorithm** with the collision element linked by array index like stl::unordered_map

 - it can use a **second/backup hash** if the input hash is very bad with high collision by compile marco *EMILIB_SAFE_HASH* is set

-- **lru** is also used if compile marco EMILIB_LRU_SET set for some special user case. for exmaple some key is "frequceny accessed", if the key is not in **main bucket** position, it'll be moved to main bucket from the tail to head and only  will be find only once during next time.
+- **lru** can be used if compile marco EMILIB_LRU_SET set for some special user case. for exmaple some key is "frequceny accessed", if the key is not in **main bucket** position, it'll be moved to main bucket from the tail to head and only  will be find only once during next time.

-- dump hash **collision statics** to analyze cache performance, number of probes of look up of successful/unsuccessful can be know from dump info.
+- dump hash **collision statics** to analyze cache performance, number of probes for look up of successful/unsuccessful can be knowed from dump info.

 - choose *different* hash algorithm by set compile marco *EMILIB_FIBONACCI_HASH* or *EMILIB_IDENTITY_HASH*